-1. In order to prevent any service reductions and maintain equity for all students, public charter schools must not divert funding from existing
+- In order to prevent any service reductions and maintain equity, public schools must not divert funding from non-charter public schools.

-2. Charter Schools must ensure access for all children, be free of tuition and be reflective of district population.
+- Charter schools must ensure access for all children, be free of tuition and be reflective of district population.

-3. Charter schools must be subject to the same assessment, accountability standards, and certification as non-charter public schools, in order to ensure high quality education for all children.
+- Charter schools must be subject to the same assessment, accountability standards, and certification as non-charter public schools.

-5. Charter schools must meaningfully engage parents in transparent authorizing, review, and any decision-making processes, including the involvement of at least two parents on all levels of charter boards.
+- Charter schools must meaningfully engage parents in transparent authorizing, review, and any decision making processes, including the involvement of at least two parents on all levels of charter boards.

-1. Oppose any reduction in authority and/or dismantling of school based decision-making councils (SBDM) in schools, which includes parent engagement.
+- Oppose any reduction in authority and/or dismantling of School Based Decision Making Councils (SBDM) in schools, which includes parent engagement.